 Immunotherapy has revolutionized the treatment of cancer in adults, but its application to childhood cancer is still very limited.
 As part of the Princess Máxima Center’s broader strategy to develop immune therapy options for pediatric cancer patients, the Van Heesch group aims to identify pediatric tumor-specific antigens that can subsequently be targeted with immunotherapy.

 To find the best targets, we use a combined genome (DNA), transcriptome (RNA), and translatome (protein production) monitoring strategy for solid tumor tissue and patient-derived cell lines or organoids.
-The aim is to catalogue personalized and recurrent putative tumor-specific antigens, detect these with HLA-I immunopeptidomics, and design cellular therapies and vaccines against them.
+The aim is to catalog personalized and recurrent putative tumor-specific antigens, detect these with HLA-I immunopeptidomics, and design cellular therapies and vaccines against them.

 Van Heesch Group